ozubergz/intro_react/README.md

  * Understand React Components and Props
  * Handling Events

-# What is React
+# What is React?
  * React is a javascript library (or a framework)
  * Javascript is the programming language of HTML and the web

 If you don't know javascipt, it's okay!
 This course will only cover the important fundamentals of React.
-Main fundamentals of React are Handling Events, State and Life Cycle, Rendering Elements and Components.
+Main fundamentals of React are Handling Events, State and Life Cycle, Rendering Elements, Components and Props.

 ## Rendering an Element into the DOM
 At our main index.html file in the public folder, there's a `<div>` with "id called root.